Antibiotics and Alcohol Interaction

 Combining antibiotics and alcohol will not usually lower your antibiotic’s effectiveness, but it may cause side effects and hinder your body’s natural ability to heal itself.
 Drinking alcohol while you’re fighting an infection can lead to upset stomach dehydration, lower your immune response and interrupt normal sleep.
 Some antibiotics can also be dangerous for your liver, so it’s important to check with your doctor or pharmacist before mixing antibiotics and alcohol.

 When the body breaks down alcohol, it produces acetaldehyde, which can cause nausea.
 Many people taking antibiotics already experience stomach or digestive side effects, and drinking alcohol while on these medications can increase feelings of nausea.
 In addition to gastrointestinal issues, both antibiotics and alcohol can hinder cognitive function, concentration, and coordination.
 Another thing to consider with antibiotics and alcohol is the fact that drinking interferes with the essential processes of the body like hydration, and sleep and these are critical components of recovering from a bacterial illness.
 Due to these factors, it’s best to stay away from alcohol for the duration of antibiotic treatment.

 Antibiotics and Alcohol Myth

 What is the alcohol and antibiotics myth?
 Staying off alcohol when taking prescription antibiotics has always been advised by doctors, pharmacists, and well-meaning relatives for decades.
-This advice may have originated far back os the 1950s when penicillin came into use as the first really effective treatment for sexually transmitted infections (STIs) such as gonorrhea and syphilis.
+This advice may have originated far back in the 1950s when penicillin came into use as the first really effective treatment for sexually transmitted infections (STIs) such as gonorrhea and syphilis.

 Doctors were apparently worried that alcohol intoxication could undo their expensive treatment with the new miracle drugs.
 So patients were advised to abstain from alcohol until things cleared up.
 This may be well-founded because patients receiving penicillin for STD (sexually transmitted disease) at that time were more likely to engage in risky sexual activity while intoxicated.

 The advice that you shouldn’t mix antibiotics and alcohol does hold true for a small group of anti-infective drugs including metronidazole (Flagyl, Metronide, or Metrogyl), tinidazole (Fasigyn or Simplotan), and sulfamethoxazole/trimethoprim (Bactrim, Co-trimoxazole).